 PG&E has reached the 2,409 MW NEM Cap under the NEM tariff.1 The NEM, NEMV, and NEMVMASH (collectively "NEM1") programs are now closed to new customers.
-PG&E will submit an Advice Letter with the final program numbers no later than 30 days from December 15, 2016, the date on which the NEM Cap was reached.2
+To learn more, review frequently asked questions about NEM1.

 1 The cap is reached because the amount of NEM-eligible megawatt generation exceeds the NEM 5% Program Limit capacity in PG&E's service territory.